 In that sense, it wouldn’t be accurate to call me a “free-speech absolutist”, although my default position is one of suspicion towards proposed or existing regulation until I am satisfied it is practically required, or a “necessary evil”, in other words.

-As such, I acknowledge that practical concerns in a democratic society may necessitate a conditional approach to “free speech” – in instances where there may be imminent, immediate, direct, provable and/or quantifiable material consequences, for example – so as to protect the rights of others upon which the expressions of the empowered or powerful might encroach.
+As such, I acknowledge that practical concerns in a democratic society may necessitate a conditional approach to “free speech” – in instances where there may be imminent, immediate, direct, provable and/or quantifiable negative material consequences for others’ rights, for example – so as to protect the rights of others upon which the expressions of the empowered or powerful might encroach.

 Perhaps this could be more accurately framed as a regulation of undesired effects of free speech rather than as a regulation of expression per se, or maybe others will argue that such a distinction is merely academic in the sense that humans are rational actors (by and large) and so the regulation of an inevitable consequence of a certain form of speech or expression via the threat of penalisation upon the expresser will thus discourage or de-incentivise the potential expression.
 Nevertheless, the complexity and diversity of reality demands performing a delicate balancing act of competing rights.